 - 1. Student is a first-time freshman. - a.
 Student is not a transfer student. - b.
 Student has no prior degree or certificate. - c.
 Student is not an ECCC readmission candidate after a break in enrollment. - 2.
 Student is enrolled as a full-time student. - 3.
 Student meets the placement test criteria as described below. - a.
 ACT English < 17 and / or appropriate Accuplacer score(s) - b.
 ACT Algebra <19 and / or appropriate Accuplacer score(s) - 4.
-Student is not dual credit or dual enrolled. - 5.
-Student is not an on-line student.

-The College places three requirements on students eligible for Warrior Path to Success:

-- 1. Attend a First-Year Experience Orientation for Advisement and Registration. - 2.
-Enroll in LLS 1313, a course designed to assist first- year, first-semester students with skills such as orientation to facilities and services; career exploration and lifelong learning; critical thinking; goal setting, self-motivation, and personal responsibility; managing money and minimizing debt; selfawareness, health and wellness; and study skills, learning styles, and time management and test-taking skills.
+Student is not dual credit or dual enrolled.
+If a dual credit or dual enrolled student does not meet the placement test criteria listed above and has not successfully passed English Composition I and College Algebra with a "C" or better, the student is eligible for Warrior Path to Success. - 5.
+Student is not an on-line student. - The College places three requirements on students eligible for Warrior Path to Success: - 1.
+Attend a First-Year Experience Orientation for Advisement and Registration. - 2.
+Enroll in LLS 1313, a course designed to assist first- year, first-semester students with skills such as orientation to facilities and services; career exploration and lifelong learning; critical thinking; goal setting, self-motivation, and personal responsibility; managing money and minimizing debt; self-awareness, health and wellness; and study skills, learning styles, and time management and test-taking skills.
 An effective mastery of these skills will enhance retention and persistence to graduation.
-The course is three lecture hours, and the students will receive three semester hours credit.

-3. Successful completion of LLS 1313 will be required for graduation from East Central Community College.
+The course is three lecture hours, and the students will receive three semester hours credit. - 3.
+Successful completion of LLS 1313 will be required for graduation from East Central Community College.
 Successful completion is defined as an earned grade of "C" or better.